mwcaisse/blog/docs/_posts/2020-04-13-automated-archlinux-installation.md

 * Future installations on to new devices become much easier.

 ## Methodology
-There are a few ways in which one could automate a linux installation: a bash script or a configuraiton management tool like ansible.
+There are a few ways in which one could automate a linux installation: a bash script or a configuration management tool like ansible.
 I ultimately decided that I would use a bash script.
 This was the easiest approach:

-* Default Arch Linux iso already had bash and wouldn't need anything extra to run the bash script
+* Default Arch Linux iso already has bash and wouldn't need anything extra to run the bash script
 * I could use the same commands I normally do to install

 I approached this in phases to not make it overwhelming.